Dr Michael White

 - White MG, Al-Turaifi HR, Holliman GN, Aldibbiat A, Mahmoud A, Shaw JAM.
 Pluripotency-associated stem cell marker expression in proliferative cell cultures derived from adult human pancreas.
 Journal of Endocrinology 2011, 211(2), 169-176.

 - Anderson SJ, White MG, Armour SL, Maheshwari R, Tiniakos D, Muller YD, Berishvili E, Berney T, Shaw JAM.
 Loss of end-differentiated β-cell phenotype following pancreatic islet transplantation.
-American Journal of Transplantation 2017, Epub ahead of print.
+American Journal of Transplantation 2018, 18(3), 750-755.

 - Anderson SJ, Armour SL, White MG, Berishvili E, Berney T, Shaw JAM.
 Evidence for Beta Cell Dedifferentiation as a Cause for Sustained Graft Dysfunction Following Peri Engraftment Hypoxia in Clinical Islet Transplantation.
-In: American Diabetes Association.
-2016, Diabetes.
-2016;65(Supp.
-1A).
+In: American Diabetes Association 76th Scientific Sessions.
+2016, New Orleans: American Diabetes Association.

 - Armour SL, Shaw JA, White MG.
 Limitation of glucotoxicity-induced beta-cell dedifferentiation and alpha-cell transition following Nkx6.1 overexpression.
 In: Diabetes UK.
 2016, Glasgow: Diabetic Medicine.